alan-berger/dnstoolbox/README.md

 - [`dnspython`](https://www.dnspython.org/)
 - [`requests`](https://requests.readthedocs.io/)

 No other third-party dependencies are required.
-The HTML report and all notification logic use Python's standard library only.
+The HTML report, notification logic, and all input validation use Python's standard library only (`ipaddress`, `urllib.parse`, `xml.etree.ElementTree`, `re`, `json`).

 ---